PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Introduction

 Vision-based AV lateral control for lane keeping can be achieved using various methods.
 The traditional approach involves incorporating a computer vision module for lane-marking detection alongside a classical control module for path planning and control.
 Alternatively, a deep-learning-based approach, such as imitation learning \cite{chen_end--end_2017}, directly maps visual input to control actions, like steering angle.
 This paper adopts the latter method.

-The effect of \textit{perception latency} on AV lateral control during lane keeping is highly dependent on vehicle speed.
+The effect of perception latency on AV lateral control during lane keeping is highly dependent on vehicle speed.
+In this study, vehicle speed is held constant during evaluation in order to isolate the effect of perception latency independently of speed-induced dynamic variations.
 At low speeds, the scene does not change significantly between the time the vehicle receives the observation at time \textit{$t$} and the time it applies the action at time \textit{$t+\delta$}, because the traveled distance during the latency period is minimal ($d = \delta v$).
 In this scenario, it is reasonable to assume that $a_t \approx a_{t+\delta}$, making the effect of \textit{$\delta$} negligible.
 Thus, at low speeds, we can consider that at time $t$, the action $a_t$ corresponding to observation $o_t$ is applied immediately ($o_t \rightarrow a_t$).